A stroke is a medical emergency because strokes can cause death or permanent disability.

 - A sharp change in the level of consciousness or confusion.

 - Weakness or paralysis of the half or part of the body.

 - Difficulty speaking or understanding speech.

-The symptoms of ischemic and hemorrhagic stroke may be the same, but patients with hemorrhagic stroke may also present more headache and vomiting.
+The ischemic and hemorrhagic stroke symptoms may be the same, but patients with hemorrhagic stroke may also present more headaches and vomiting.

 What are the risk factors for stroke?